23Tsuma/Leonard-Portfolio/html_finalprojimages/readme.md

-This is my portfolio showcasing my skills
+This directory has all images used in this portfolio